Jeongbinheo/2018-1-JAVA-TERMPROJECT/README.md

 ### -Billion

 This class is real execution code of this game

 So if you want play the game, you should save all class source file in same directory, and compile this class

+And class is composed of intro(syntax of file input/output) and body(syntax of while & switch)

-When I write this class, I realized the importance of while(true) infinite loop syntax So I'll introduce loop syntax in Billion class
+>When I wrote this Billion class, I realized the importance of while(true) infinite loop syntax

+So I'll introduce loop syntax in Billion class

-> while(true) code:
+>> while(true) code:

 ```c